jsdclxvi/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## What do you call an alligator in a vest?
+An in-vest-igator!